garrandall/popular-music-data/tracks/wrack-my-brain-ringo-starr.md

 Till my head's filled with pain,
 Wrack my brain.

-All dried up, i'm all dried up,
+All dried up, I'm all dried up,
 All I have's this empty cup,
 All dried up.